evergreen-ci/test-selection-client/docs/Explanation.md

 ### NewExplanation

-`func NewExplanation(testName string, selected bool, expectedOutcome ExpectedOutcome, explanation string, ) *Explanation`
+`func NewExplanation(testName string, strategy StrategyEnum, selected bool, expectedOutcome ExpectedOutcome, explanation string, ) *Explanation`

 NewExplanation instantiates a new Explanation object This constructor will assign default values to properties that have it defined,